cpske/ISP/assignment/movierental/movierental-part1.md

 The application is for a movie rental store where a customer rents movies.
 The rental price depends on the kind of movie and number of days it is rented.
-A customer earns "frequent renter points" for each rental, and the number of points earned also depends on the kind of movie and number of days rented.
+A customer earns "frequent renter points" for each rental, and the number of points earned also depends on the number of days rented and the kind of movie (such as "New Release" or "Children's").
-In this code the movies types are "new release", "children's", and "regular" (everything else), but it can easily handle other classifications of movies.

 The application creates a statement showing the movie rentals by a customer, along with the total price and "frequent renter points" earned.